cancervariants/therapy-normalization/README.md

 python3 -m therapy.cli --update_all
 ```

-The `data/` subdirectory within the application should house all desired source data.
-The normalizer is capable of acquiring most of these files automatically; the exception is the HemOnc.org data, which must be manually downloaded from the [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/9CY9C6) and placed within the `data/hemonc` subdirectory.
+The `data/` subdirectory within the package source should house all desired input data.
 Files for all sources should follow the naming convention demonstrated below (with version numbers/dates changed where applicable).

 ```
 therapy/data